Crescent Lake (Florida)

 Crescent Lake is a 15960 acre freshwater lake located in Putnam and Flagler counties in North Central Florida.
 The lake is approximately 13 mi in length and 2 mi wide.
-At the north end it connects to St. Johns River by way of Dunn's Creek.
+At the north end it connects to the St. Johns River by way of Dunns Creek.

 Geology

 Crescent Lake has a long and narrow shape similar to a crescent.

 History

 Crescent Lake was formerly known as Dunn's Lake.

 Search for wreckage of the Alligator

-On December 9, 2008, a group of volunteers led by scientists from the Lighthouse Archaeological Maritime Program in St. Augustine, Florida searched the east side of Lake Crescent for the sunken wreckage of the Alligator.
+On December 9, 2008, a group of volunteers led by scientists from the Lighthouse Archaeological Maritime Program in St. Augustine, Florida searched the east side of Crescent Lake for the sunken wreckage of the Alligator.